spectman/harrisonparadise/content/posts/bladee_stoic.md

 **What is your ego getting in the way of?
 What does Bladee think is behind the veil?**
 Those are questions you must answer for yourself.
 [Epictetus](https://en.wikipedia.org/wiki/Epictetus) has a great quote that is applicable here, "You can't learn if you think you already know".

 I reccomend going outside, setting off on a long hike and queuing up Bladee's 333 on a good pair of headphones.
-Aide can also come from psyllocibin if you so choose.
+Aide can also come from psilocybin if you so choose.

 Reccomendations
 Headphones: [Blon Bl03](https://www.amazon.com/HiFiHear-Earphone-Diaphragm-Headphone-Detachable/dp/B07TZ2NQCF)\